AlexandreDecan/sismic/docs/behavior.rst

     def opening_door(context):
         context.interpreter.queue('door_opened')

+For convenience, the ``context`` parameter automatically provided by Behave at runtime exposes three Sismic-specific attributes, namely ``interpreter``, ``trace`` and ``monitored_trace``.
+The first one corresponds to the interpreter being executed, the second one is a list of all executed macro steps, and the third one is list of executed macro steps restricted to the ones that were performed during the execution of the previous block of *when* steps.

-However, we believe that most of the time, the domain-specific steps are just aliases of predefined steps.
+However, this domain-specific step can also be implemented more easily as an alias of predefined step "Given I send event door_opened".
+As we believe that most of the domain-specific steps are just aliases or combinations of predefined steps, Sismic provides two convenient helpers to map new steps to predefined ones:
-For convenience, :py:mod:`sismic.bdd.steps` provides two functions that can be easily used to define new aliases of existing steps:

-.. automodule:: sismic.bdd.steps
+.. automodule:: sismic.bdd
-    :members:
+    :members: map_action, map_assertion
     :noindex:

-Using these two functions, it is very easy to implement all steps used in the example above:
+Using these helpers, one can easily implement the domain-specific steps of our example:

 .. literalinclude:: examples/microwave/heating_steps.py
     :language: python